spiral-software/python-package-snowwhite/README.md

 Python Package for SnowWhite
 ============================

+---

+**NOTE:** This GitHub repository is depricated.
+The SnowWhite package was renamed to SpiralPy and restructured in preparation for release on PyPi.
+The renamed/supported version is available at [Python-Package-SpiralPy](https://www.github.com/spiral-software/python-package-spiralpy).

+---

 This is the Python front end for the [SPIRAL project's](http://www.spiral.net) SnowWhite system, which compiles high-level specifications of numerical computations into hardware-specific optimized code.
 It supports a variety of CPU's as well as Nvidia and AMD GPU's on systems running Linux, Windows, or MacOS.

 SnowWhite originated under the [DARPA PAPPA](https://www.darpa.mil/program/performant-automation-of-parallel-program-assembly) (Performant Automation of Parallel Program Assembly) program.
 The program focused on ways reduce the complexity of building software that takes advantage of the massive parallelism of advanced high-preformance computing systems.
 Further work continued as part of [FFTX](http://www.spiral.net/software/fftx.html) under the [Exascale Computing Project](https://www.exascaleproject.org/).